Frequently Asked Questions

 What are the class sizes?

-We will accept, at most, 25 students for each grade level.
+We will accept, at most, 48 students for each grade level.
+Each grade level consists of two cohorts, with no more than 25 students per cohort.

 Is there an upfront cost for the program?

-We will have student dues at the beginning of the next school year (less than $25), but some money will be needed throughout the year to support student activities for off-campus field experiences.
+Money will be needed throughout the year to support student activities for off-campus field experiences, ranging from $25-$600, depending on the class year and whether the outing is within Phoenix or out-of-state.
+All students will have ample opportunities to raise funds.
 There is no tuition fee itself as we are free and public Title One school.

 Where do your students come from?